So how do you start prepping?

 It was a bit difficult to come up with this list due to the wide array of possible readers, possible SHTF scenarios and abundance of things preppers could be learning, stocking or doing but I think I narrowed it down pretty well.
 You can always use the comments below if you feel differently, or start your own blog.

-1) Start collecting some research materials.
+1) Start collecting some research materials about prepping.

 - Prepperwebsite is a great place to get an overall view of current articles in the prepping world.
 It has some of the best articles, hand-picked by the owner.
 I’m lucky enough to already have articles that have been chosen on their list.